handsontable/hot-builder/README.md

 ##### ```> hot-builder build```

-Build custom version of handsontable.
+Builds custom version of handsontable.

 Arguments:
-- ```-i, --input``` - Path to directory where Handsontable CE or Handsontable PRO repository was downloaded.
+- ```-i, --input``` - Path to directory where Handsontable Community Edition or Handsontable PRO repository was downloaded.
 - ```-o, --output-dir``` - Output directory where generated bundle will be saved.
-- ```-a, --include-all``` - Include all found modules into generated bundle.
+- ```-a, --include-all``` - Includes all found modules into generated bundle.
-- ```-A, --add-module``` - Include specified modules into generated bundle (eg. `-A ContextMenu,ManualRowMove`).
+- ```-A, --add-module``` - Includes specified modules into generated bundle (eg. `-A ContextMenu,ManualRowMove`).
-- ```-R, --remove-module``` - Exclude specified modules from generated bundle (eg. `-R ContextMenu,ManualRowMove`).
+- ```-R, --remove-module``` - Excludes specified modules from generated bundle (eg. `-R ContextMenu,ManualRowMove`).
 - ```-U, --no-ui``` - Disables UI.
-- ```--repository-tag``` - Specifies what version of Handsontable CE or Handsontable PRO repository will be cloned (eg. `--repository-tag develop`, or `--repository-tag 0.32.0`).
+- ```--repository-tag``` - Specifies what version of Handsontable Community Edition or Handsontable PRO repository will be cloned (eg. `--repository-tag develop`, or `--repository-tag 0.32.0`).
 This option is active only if you omitted `-i`, `--input` argument.
 - ```--pro``` - Indicates that version specified by `--repository-tag` argument will be referred to Handsontable PRO package.
 - ```--debug``` - Debug mode - will output debug messages from workers.

 ##### ```> hot-builder -h```

-Display `hot-builder` usage help.
+Displays `hot-builder` usage help.

 ##### ```> hot-builder -V```

-Print the installed `hot-builder` version.
+Prints the installed `hot-builder` version.

 ## Examples

-Build your custom handsontable CE package (from handsontable remote repository)
+Build your custom handsontable Community Edition package (from handsontable remote repository)

 ```sh
 $ hot-builder build -o hot-dist
 ```

-Or build your custom handsontable CE package using local directory
+Or build your custom handsontable Community Edition package using local directory

 ```sh
 $ hot-builder build -i path-to-your-handsontable-copy/ -o hot-dist
 ```

-After executing command and selecting plugins builder automatically resolve all plugins and external libraries dependencies and build package in `hot-dist` directory.
+After executing command and selecting plugins builder automatically resolves all plugins, external libraries' and builds a package in `hot-dist` directory.

 If it works correctly, you should see something like: